ecmwf/odc/docs/content/tools.rst

 Options
    ``<input.odb>``
-      Name of the input ODB-2 file.
+      Path to the input ODB-2 file.

    ``<value-column>``
       Name of the value column.

    ``<output.odb>``
-      Name of the output ODB-2 file.
+      Path to the output ODB-2 file to create.

 Example
    .. code-block:: shell